Please ensure Javascript is enabled for purposes of website accessibility

 By becoming a member of our society you will gain:

-• Monthly talks from a variety of professionals within the industry,
+• Talks from a variety of professionals within the industry,

 • Access to the society buddy system, perfect for making those all-important connections,